egonw/ops4j/README.md

 * License: LGPL v2.1 or later
 * Authors: Egon Willighagen

-This version is compatible with the 2.1 API.
+This version is compatible with the 2.1 and 2.2 APIs.

 Compiling and Testing
 =====================